WhiteHouse/drushsubtree/README.md

-To get drush make to build your code base ^^ this way, you can either (a) move the contents of drupal-org.make into your build-myprofile.make file, or (b) create your own build.make with includes referencing build-myprofile.make and drupal-org.make and pass drush make the --no-recurse flag.
+To get drush make to build your code base ^^ this way, you can either (a) move the contents of drupal-org.make into your build-myprofile.make file, or (b) create your own build.make with includes referencing build-myprofile.make and drupal-org.make and pass drush make the --no-recursion flag.